change-code-io/docs/change-credits/foundations.md

 To maintain maximum compatibility across existing wallets and infrastructure, the Change Credits architecture leverages only broadly accepted ERC token standards.
 Change Credits themselves are minted as NFTs (non-fungible tokens) through the ERC721 standard.

 +++ ERC721
 ERC721 is the most widely adopted token standard for NFTs.
-The standard is well tested, and enjoys near universal support across wallet implementations.
+The standard is well-tested, and enjoys near-universal support across wallet implementations.
 +++ ERC1155
 Hypercerts adhere to the ERC1155 standard for semi-fungible tokens.
 This mixed standard, existing in the divide between fungible and non-fungible tokens, offers ideal flexibility for the unique requirements of the hypercerts standard.
 +++ ERC20